gled-rs/mastodon-autofollow/README.md

 # mastodon-autofollow
 Autofollow bot for mastodon

-Simple bot that follows every new user it finds on the public timeline of an instance
+Simple bot that follows every new user it finds on the public timeline of an instance.

+This should help populating the federated timeline on the instance I am running.

-It's a proof of concept, not to be deployed to handle billions of toots and followed.
+It's a proof of concept, but a working one

 # dependancies:
 - Mastodon.py